An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

 The business owner must determine the focus of the committee.
 Whether it should be internal or external or both.

-Individuals in a board should share a common business goal or vision.
+Individuals in a board should share the common business goal or vision.

 It is recommended that the board starts with an advisory board leader, and grows from there.